|Alias||The Lord of Air|

 Although offered residence within the Red Keep on many occasions, Rego chose to live in a manse on the Street of Silk, below the Dragonpit.
 He never married, but he had fathered three bastard sons, who learned their father's business at his knee.

 Rego excelled as master of coin and was one of the key men responsible for rebuilding the realm's economy after the wars of King Maegor I Targaryen had left the crown severely in debt.
 He reached out to the Iron Bank of Braavos, and its rivals in Tyrosh and Myr, arranging three substantial loans.
 With these loans, the construction of the Dragonpit could finally continue.
-Together with King Jaehaerys Rego abolished the deeply unpopular trade taxes of Lord Edwell Celtigar, who had been the previous master of coin appointed.
-In place they instituted a series of luxury taxes on expensive foreign imports, as well as on castle crenellations.
+Together with King Jaehaerys, Rego abolished the deeply unpopular trade taxes of Lord Edwell Celtigar, who had been the previous master of coin appointed.
+In their place, they instituted a series of luxury taxes on expensive foreign imports, as well as on castle crenellations.

 After Elissa Farman stole three dragon eggs from House Targaryen and fled Dragonstone in 54 AC, Rego aided Grand Maester Benifer by reaching out to his agents across the narrow sea for any news on the eggs, dragons, or Elissa herself, to no avail.
 That same year, Rego suggested bribing some of the Most Devout to assure that the new High Septon elected would be favorable for the Iron Throne, but the suggestion was rejected by the king.